Janek79ax/esp32-wifi-penetration-tool-esp32c5/README.md

 It also provides experimental attacks against the WPA3 routers based on SAE Commit frame.
 These are based on Mathy Vanhoef work: https://github.com/vanhoefm/dragondrain-and-time

+On top of deauthentication, it provides Evil Twin attack with password verification.

 Simple attack info is displayed on connected STA7789 1.9" TFT SPI display.
 Screen connection details:

 Screen -> ESP32C5